DiamondLightSource/ispyb-database/README.md

 ## Useful scripts

-* `build.sh`: Creates a development `ispyb_build` database and import all the schema and grants files into it.
+* `build.sh`: Creates a development `ispyb_build` database and imports all the schema and grants files into it.
 * `release.sh`: Makes a release, see the Releasing section.
 * `bin/backup.sh`: Makes a backup of the development database.
 * `bin/missed_updates.sh`: Generates a list of files in the `schemas/ispyb/updates/` folder that haven't been applied.